Juniper/py-junos-eznc/README.md

 Resources are defined as elements of the Junos configuration that you want to manage as discrete items.
 For example, a SRX security zone has an address-book, that it turn contains a list of address items and a list of address-sets.
 The purpose of the resource abstraction is to enable the programmer to manage these items as simple Python objects, and not requiring kownledge of the underlying Junos/XML.

+Resources can be Junos product family specifc.
+Security Zones, for example, would be found only on SRX products.

 For the catalog of Resources provided by this module, see [here](docs/RESOURCE_CATALOG.md).

 For a quick intro on using Resources, see [here](#intro-to-resources).